DevExpress-Examples/wpf-scheduler-create-basic-scheduling-application/Readme.md

 * The View Model exposes the **MedicalAppointment** and **Doctor** classes as the **ObservableCollection** type collections.

-* The scheduling application includes [Ribbon](https://docs.devexpress.com/WPF/120132/controls-and-libraries/scheduler/visual-elements/ribbon).
+* The scheduling application includes the [Ribbon](https://docs.devexpress.com/WPF/120132/controls-and-libraries/scheduler/visual-elements/ribbon).

 * To bind to data, use the [DataSource.AppointmentsSource](https://docs.devexpress.com/WPF/DevExpress.Xpf.Scheduling.DataSource.AppointmentsSource) (for **MedicalAppointment** objects) and [DataSource.ResourcesSource](https://docs.devexpress.com/WPF/DevExpress.Xpf.Scheduling.DataSource.ResourcesSource) (for **Doctor** objects) properties.